Scrambled Eggs Unscrambled: Decoding the Healthfulness of this Classic Dish

 Healthy Cooking Methods

 Choosing a cooking method for your scrambled eggs can make all the difference in their nutritional value.
-To ensure that you’re getting the most out of your meal, consider using a gentle cooking method such as low heat or steam.
+To ensure you’re getting the most out of your meal, consider using a gentle cooking method such as low heat or steam.

 Be sure to whisk your eggs well before adding them to the skillet, and avoid overcooking them by removing them from the heat when they’re still slightly runny.
 This’ll preserve more of their nutrient content and keep your scrambled eggs both delicious and nutritious.